LeeMorinUCF/QMB6358F23/demo_03_programming_intro/README.md

 Variables are stored in various *types* or *classes*.
 Data types are often numeric, such as integers or real numbers.
 Depending on the particular language, these types are sometimes called "float" or "long" or "double", depending on the degree of precision, as in the number of decimal places or significant digits.
-There are also data types for holding non-numeric data, such as letters of the alphabet, in variables called *strings* or *character* vectors.
+There are also data types for holding non-numeric data, such as letters of the alphabet, called *strings* or *characters*.

 Examples of *classes* of data in ```R``` are as follows: